Stump Grinding & Site Restoration Underway

 In addition to the work zones identified on the map above, accelerated work is being performed along streets with anticipated construction projects and those on identified priority ReLeaf planting routes.
 This activity is not illustrated on the map.
 Crews conducting stump grinding and site restoration will work in zones across the city.
 The zone-based work will be illustrated on the map above.

-The City will follow stump grinding with right-of-way restoration.
+The City will restore the right-of-way area where stump grinding was performed.
 Depending upon weather conditions, chip removal and dirt work will follow stump grinding, generally within two weeks of stump removal.
 Seeding will follow, again, depending upon weather conditions.
 Once seeded, property owners become responsible for maintenance.

 City crews are only able to perform stump removal and site restoration in the public right-of-way.
 Typically, this is in the grassy area between the street curb and the sidewalk.
 If your zone is marked completed in the map above and you have a stump in the public right-of-way that has not been removed, or questions about site restoration, contact the Forestry division at firstname.lastname@example.org, call 319-286-5747, or submit a request using My CR.